ahiv/ahiv/config/README.md

 ### Update Events

-The microservices watches for update in `config/` and publishes them to a designated kafka topic id: `ahiv.cluster.events.config`.
+The microservice watches for update in `config/` and publishes them to a designated kafka topic id: `ahiv.cluster.events.config`.